Clarity logoClarity logoClarity

 An emergency fund is 3-6 months of expenses kept in a high-yield savings account.
 Here's how to build one from zero and when you can stop saving.

-The most boring financial advice is also the most important: build an emergency fund before you invest a single dollar.
+The most boring financial advice is still useful: build an emergency fund before you invest a single dollar.
 It's not exciting.
 It doesn't compound at 10% a year.
 But when you lose your job or your car's transmission dies, it's the only thing standing between you and credit card debt.

 How Much Emergency Fund Do You Need?